magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config.md

 *   `--scope` is the scope of configuration (`default`, `website`, or `store`) *(default value is `default`)*
 *   `--scope-code` is the scope code of configuration (website code or store view code)
-*   `-l|--lock` prevents a configuration value from being changed in the Magento Admin
+*   `-l|--lock` enables you to change a setting that is already locked in the Magento Admin
 *   `path` is configuration path *(required)*
 *   `value` is value of configuration *(required)*